Minnesota Population Center

 - Software stack set to Slender Node

 - Base URL set to https://www.pop.umn.edu/index.php

 Good discussion this week via email; follow-up telecon planned.
 The OAI-PMH approach with the (planned) slender node is the most desirable option for MPC at this point.
 That would make them a primarily metadata member node.
 They do understand and are interested in making data more directly available.
 A key issue is that they do data set assembly on the fly, using a mixture of some data in databases and some in files.
 They are also looking at an overall restructure of several of their services.
 For metadata, key challenges are agreeing on a metadata format (which DataONE may need to add) and working how how they want to serve their metadata, which is all in a database at this point.

-#7 Updated by Bruce Wilson about 8 years ago
+#7 Updated by Bruce Wilson over 8 years ago

 Met with MPC staff 2013-11-11; notes on epad at http://epad.dataone.org/MPC-and-DataONE.

 MPC to work on determining which stack to use for OAI-PMH; DataONE needs to work on the Slender Node implementation to consume OAI-PMH (Dublin Core).
 We do need to advise MPC of any limitations we place on Dublin Core and it would be useful to note what extensions we support.
 Note that their metadata will link to a landing page.
 Data is not available on-demand, by and large.